commercialhaskell/stack/Checklist.md

     * Unit tests
     * Integration tests
     * stack can install GHC on Linux, Windows, and OS X
+* Ensure that `stack --version` gives the correct version number and Git hash, and does not have a dirty tree
 * stack can build the wai repo
 * Running `stack build` a second time on either stack or wai is a no-op
 * Build something that depends on `happy` (suggestion: `hlint`), since `happy` has special logic for moving around the `dist` directory